 In a review of the process, WG4 agreed that the nominations will be considered at the spring ENG meetings (usually in April) within WG4.
 All nominations received as of 28th February 2020 (however long ago received) would be considered and that a request should be made to IALA Council for it to take on formal determination of Heritage Lighthouse of the Year each year at its June Council Meeting.
 To enable IALA Council to make this decision, ENG WG4 propose to narrow the nominations to 3 in each year and provide IALA Council with these nominations together with its recommendation for Heritage Lighthouse of the Year.

 THE COUNCIL IS REQUESTED TO

-Consider the new selection process.
+Consider the new selection process; and

-If appropriate, select the Heritage Lighthouse of the future years
+If appropriate, select the IALA Heritage Lighthouse of the Year in the future.